John Gilbert (naturalist): Australian expeditions

-Gilbert travelled to Australia in 1838 with the Goulds and their young nephew Henry William Coxen.
-Gilbert was paid 100 pounds per annum plus expenses, but he was expected to account meticulously for every penny and to keep his expenses as small as possible.
-Gould and Gilbert reached Hobart on the Parsee on 19 September 1838.
-Both worked in Tasmania for a few months.
+Gilbert travelled to Australia in 1838 with the Goulds and was paid 100 pounds per annum plus expenses, but he was expected to keep his expenses as small as possible.

-The party landed in Hobart, Tasmania in September, and in January, Gilbert and Gould traveled overland together to Launceston.
-Gould decided they should separate and sent Gilbert off on 4 February 1839 to the Swan River Colony, assuring him that he would look after all his personal possessions which were still in Hobart.
+The party landed in Hobart, Van Diemen's Land in September, and in January, Gilbert and Gould travelled overland together to Launceston.
+Gould decided they should separate and sent Gilbert off on 4 February 1839 to the Swan River Colony, assuring him that he would look after all his personal possessions.
 Gilbert was instructed to collect as many specimens as possible, then meet up again in Sydney, where Gould would wait for him until the end of April the following year.
-He worked mostly in the vicinity of Perth, gathering specimens for Gould for 11 months.

-Gilbert disembarked from the ship Comet on 6 March 1839 at Fremantle, Western Australia, the port of the colony in its first decade.
+Gilbert disembarked from the ship Comet on 6 March 1839 at Fremantle, Western Australia.
 He met Francis Armstrong within a few days, who was acquainted with the Nyungar peoples of the region, and began to make collections in the area around the Swan River and York.
 His arrival began a period of ornithological research that saw a large number of his specimens described and depicted by the Goulds, many of which were "discovered", the field notes that accompanied these gave details of birds of the west that allowed inclusion in their ambitious publication.

-Meanwhile, Gould returned to Hobart, where his wife Elizabeth awaited him.
-They lived in style with their servants in Government House.
-Taking one servant with him, Gould visited New South Wales and was made welcome by his wife's family, the Coxen's and other wealthy landlords.
-He returned to Hobart just in time for the birth of his seventh child (a son they named Franklin Tasman).
-Almost immediately, Gould set off again, this time for South Australia, where he met the Governor and accompanied Charles Sturt on his expedition to the Murray Scrubs.
-When he returned to Hobart, the Goulds travelled together to New South Wales, where Elizabeth's brothers lived.
-Gould collected many birds and mammals, some of which were new to science.
-The Goulds left for England on 9 April.

-When Gilbert arrived in Sydney on 30 April, he found his employer gone.
-To rub salt in his wound, his trunk had been ransacked and many of the possessions that Gould had promised to protect, had been stolen.
+When Gilbert arrived in Sydney on 30 April 1840, he found many of the possessions that Gould had promised to protect, had been stolen.
 Gilbert had provided Gould with thousands of specimens of every description, from quadrupeds to insects, from shells to crustacea, from plants to reptiles, but mainly and most importantly, birds and eggs.
-He had provided Gould with over 60 new species of birds, including the extinct paradise parrot which he first discovered in the Darling Downs in June 1844.
+He had provided Gould with over 60 new species of birds.